Define a Top-Level Renderer Override

 Example: Basic Configuration Using the value Property

 This example shows you how to configure a component to handle the entire object via a single @api value property.
-The component receives the full object in one field.
+The component receives the full object in one property.

 -